rus9384/TPT2/tower.omni/README.md

+## One Script to Rule Them All

-A script that handles almost everything you need in Tower Testing: Lag protection, Software, Era Powers and Dividers, Infinity Powers, Rak's Curse and most of other skills.
-The only thing it doesn't do is using toggleable skills.
+A script that handles almost everything you need in Tower Testing: lag protection, software, era powers and dividers, infinity powers, Rak's Curse and spams other skills.
+The only thing it doesn't handle is using toggleable skills.

 ## Dependencies
 - Cod's [Budget Exec](https://github.com/Codrineye/Codrineye-s-TPT2-Compendium/tree/main/TPT2%20Scripting/Budget%20Exec) script.